Information for Home Owners

 The terms of your lease will specify if you are allowed to sublet your property.

-If you are a Leaseholder (owning 100% of your property), then you can usually do so as long as you seek our permission.
-You will need to complete the subletting application form.
+If you are a leaseholder (owning 100% of your property), then you can usually do so as long as you seek our permission.
+You will need to complete a subletting application form, which you can find below.
 This should be sent to firstname.lastname@example.org.

-In exceptional circumstances we may allow Shared Owners to sublet, by you should contact us to find out.
+In exceptional circumstances we may allow Shared Owners to sublet.
+You should contact us to find out first, before sending in any form.
 If you believe you have a valid reason and want to apply then you will need to complete an application form and pay an administration fee.
 Once the application form and payment have been received and processed then we will make a decision within 10 working days as to whether or not to grant permission.

 Whether you are a Leaseholder or Shared Owner then if you intend to sublet your property you will need to make us aware of who will be living at the property.
 You would still be responsible for all repairs and the behaviour of those subletting, so we must have your relevant correspondence address and all contact details.